-Finally, let us not underestimate his personal dedication to the cause of higher education in North Staffordshire and of setting up its University College in 1949 (today’s Keele University) and to making a full commitment towards its success through his donation of 60 paintings and an Epstein bronze.
+Finally, let us not underestimate his personal dedication to the cause of higher education in North Staffordshire and to setting up its University College in 1949 (today’s Keele University) and making a full commitment towards its success through his donation of 60 paintings and an Epstein bronze.

-And Dr Barnett Stross’s sensibilities towards youth are best illustrated in a report published in the North Staffordshire regional paper, the Evening Sentinel.
+Dr Barnett Stross’s sensibilities towards youth are best illustrated in a report published in the North Staffordshire regional paper, the Evening Sentinel, early in June 1942.

-Stross, in declaring open a Children’s Art Exhibition at the Burslem School of Art, a mere nine days before the Lidice tragedy, on Monday the 1st of June 1942, said the young people’s artwork was,
+Stross, in declaring open the Children’s Art Exhibition a mere nine days before the Lidice tragedy, said the young people’s artwork was

 “… most interesting and stimulating.”
 He said, “Their drawings, representative of many countries, held a remarkable unity of thought in artistic expression.
 Their work represented a true brotherhood of life.”